collectiv-ai/.github/SECURITY.md

-# Security Policy
+# Security Policy – CollectiVAI

-CollectiVAI works with topics like AI, cybersecurity, blockchain and governance.
-Even though much of the code is experimental and pre-production, **security still matters**.

-This document explains how to report security issues responsibly.
+CollectiVAI is an experimental, pre-production project.
+Even so, we take security and responsible disclosure seriously.

+This policy applies to all repositories under the `collectiv-ai` organisation.

 ---

-## Supported scope
+## 1. Supported repos

-At this early stage, most repositories are:

-- prototypes,
-- lab setups,
-- documentation and scripts for personal use.

-There is no public “production service” yet.
-Still, we appreciate responsible disclosure for any of the following:

-- vulnerabilities in code that could lead to:
-  - remote code execution,
-  - privilege escalation,
-  - data leakage,
-  - integrity issues in governance / voting logic (later),
-- unsafe default configurations in published examples,
-- serious weaknesses in security-related documentation.
+Security reports are most relevant for:

+- `collectiv-ai-app` – iOS / iPadOS / macOS client
+- `collectiv-ai-app-chain` – Cosmos-based App-Chain (pre-alpha)
+- `collectiv-ai.github.io` – website & public docs
+- any future backend / routing components

+Other repositories (branding, business plan, about-founder, sponsors, etc.)
+are mostly documentation and less security-critical, but you can still report issues.

 ---

-## Reporting a vulnerability
+## 2. Reporting a vulnerability

-If you believe you have found a security issue, **do not open a public GitHub issue**.
+If you believe you have found a security issue, please **do not open a public issue**.

-Instead, please contact:
+Instead, contact:

-- 📧 **info@collectivai.org**
+- **E-mail:** `info@collectivai.org`
-  with subject line: `[SECURITY] <short summary>`
+  Subject suggestion: `SECURITY – <short summary>`

-Include, if possible:
+Please include:

-- the affected repository and file(s),
+- which repository and component is affected,
+- a short description of the issue,
-- steps to reproduce,
+- how to reproduce it (proof of concept),
-- your environment (OS, version, tools),
 - any potential impact you see.

-Please give us **reasonable time** to understand and fix the issue before you publish any details.
+If you can, also mention:

+- OS / platform (e.g. iOS 18, macOS 15, Ubuntu 22.04),
+- version/commit of the project you tested.

+We prefer **plain text or simple Markdown** reports.

 ---

-## What to avoid
+## 3. What we do with your report

-When researching or reporting security issues, **do not**:

-- attempt to access data that clearly does not belong to you,
-- perform denial-of-service attacks,
-- spam infrastructure or third-party services,
-- publicly share exploits before there has been a chance to respond.
+We will:

+1. Acknowledge receipt of your report as soon as reasonably possible.
+2. Analyse and verify the issue.
+3. Plan a fix or mitigation where appropriate.
+4. Decide how and when to disclose the issue publicly.

+If you wish, we can **credit you** in release notes or security advisories,
+unless you prefer to remain anonymous.

 ---

-## Cryptography, blockchain & AI
+## 4. Scope & principles

-Some repositories may later involve:

-- blockchain nodes (Bitcoin, Ethereum, Cosmos),
-- AI routing and prompt handling,
-- security and monitoring scripts.

-These are often used in **personal lab environments**.
-Please be aware that:

-- examples may **not** be secure enough for production,
-- node setups may be intentionally simplified,
-- cryptographic considerations may still be evolving.

-If you see unsafe patterns in public docs or scripts, please report them as well.
+Please:

+- Do **not** use security issues to access, modify or delete data that does not belong to you.
+- Do **not** perform denial-of-service attacks.
+- Do **not** exploit issues beyond what is necessary to demonstrate them.

+CollectiVAI is an independent, small-scale project.
+We cannot offer monetary bug bounties at this time,
+but we deeply appreciate responsible disclosure and will credit your help.

 ---

-## Appreciation

-Responsible disclosure helps make CollectiVAI safer for everyone –
-from individual users to institutions and public bodies.
+## 5. Out of scope

+The following are generally out of scope:

+- vulnerabilities in third-party dependencies that we do not control,
+  (but feel free to highlight them so we can update/patch),
+- issues that require physical access to a local test machine,
+- social engineering attacks against individuals.

+If you are unsure whether something is in scope, you can still send a **short email**
+and ask before going deeper.

+---

-Thank you for taking the time to report issues responsibly. 🙏
+Thank you for helping to keep CollectiVAI safe and trustworthy.